steveschulze/kann_optical_afterglows/README.md

 For many years, D. A. Kann collected optical and NIR data of long and short GRB afterglows.
 He combined the multi-band data to build composite $R$-band light curves.
 To honour his legacy, this repository releases the composite light curves that he shared with me many years ago.

-All measurements are reported in the AB system, and they corrected for MW extinction.
+All measurements corrected for MW extinction.
+They should be in the AB system.

+Please let me know if you notice any mistake.

 If you use these data please cite the following papers: